 Youth Conservation Camp is open to all Virginia students enrolled in High School for the current year.
 See camp pictures and testimonials from students on the VASWCD Facebook page.
 Contact your local Soil & Water Conservation District or Beth Sokolik at firstname.lastname@example.org with questions or for additional camp information.

-2012 Youth Conservation Camp Pictures can be found on the Virginia Association of Soil & Water Conservation Districts Facebook page.
+Youth Conservation Camp Pictures from prior years can be found on the Virginia Association of Soil & Water Conservation Districts Facebook page.
 ‘Like’ our page for photos and updates!

 Sunday – Day 1

 Monday – Day 2 – Claytor Lake State Park Trip